-As Executive General Manager - International and New markets for CoreLogic, Kris is currently responsible for overseeing their Insurance, Consumer, Tender business units as well as emerging markets, including strategic partnerships, acquisition and international business development - such as CoreLogics recent expansion in the UK.
+As Executive General Manager - UK, Business Development & Strategic Alliances, Kris is currently responsible for overseeing their United Kingdom operations, Project Management Office and strategic partnerships, acquisition and international business development - such as CoreLogics recent expansion in the UK.
 Kris has also held several Directors positions such as CoreLogic NZ and PropertyIQ.

 Over the years Kris has held various positions with CoreLogic, including Chief Data & Operations, Group Product & Marketing through to various national and state based sales management positions.
-Kris's extensive expertise has been relied upon over the past 8 years as the industry representative on the Code Oversight Committee, and through his completion of a number of terms as Vice President of the Value Added Property Information Broker Association (VAPIBA).
+Kris's extensive expertise has been relied upon over the past 10 years as the industry representative on the Code Oversight Committee, and through his completion of a number of terms as Vice President of the Value Added Property Information Broker Association (VAPIBA).